Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 ---------

 These engines were originally included in the article, but have since been discontinued.

-- [Meorca](https://meorca.com/): A UK-based search engine that claimed not to "index pornography or illegal content websites".
-It also featured a public blog with a marketplace and free games.
-Allowed submitting URLs, but required a full name, email, phone number, and "business name" to do so.
-Discovered in the seirdy.one access logs.
-It seems to have dropped everything and pivoted to image-search, which is out of scope for this post.

 - [wbsrch](https://wbsrch.com/): In addition to its generalist search, it also had many other utilities related to domain name statistics.
 Failed multiple tests.
 Its index was a bit dated; it had an old backlog of sites it hadn't finished indexing.
 It also had several dedicated per-language indexes.